kenneth-yap/financetoolkit/README.md

 # My Finance Toolkit
-Notes and Jupyter notebooks that I use to manage my own finances.
+Here are resources that I use to manage my own finances.

-- Savings Notebook: To forecast the compounding effect of placing money in a savings account.
-You can customise the number of accounts,annual interest rate, starting capital, monthly contribution and duration of compounding.
+- <a href="https://github.com/kenneth-yap/financetoolkit/tree/main/Jupyter%20Notebooks">Jupyter Notebooks</a>: To forecast the compounding effect of my money in multiple savings account and in stocks.
+Feel free to customise the number of accounts,annual interest rate, starting capital, monthly contribution and duration of compounding.

-- Stocks Notebook: This notebook is a result of a coursework in the MSc in Financial Engineering course.
-It extracts data from Yahoo Finance for exploratory data analysis.
+- <a href="https://github.com/kenneth-yap/financetoolkit/tree/main/Books">Books</a>: A library of resources that I will slowly (but surely) understand.

+- <a href="https://github.com/kenneth-yap/financetoolkit/tree/main/QuantConnect%20Code">QuantConnect Code</a>: Python algorithms that I test and implement on the QuantConnect Platform.
+Many of which are still work in progress.

-I will consistently update these notebooks as I expand my portfolio and progress through my MSc.
+I will consistently update these notebooks as I expand my portfolio and progress through my MSc in Financial Engineering.
 Feel free to download it for your own use!